Timeline

 2011

-was inspired by Kiki's love for travelling and the time she spent in the beautiful and mesmerising city of Florence.
+Kiki McDonough launched the Florence Collection.
+The designs drew inspiration from Kiki's love for travelling and the time she spent exploring the beautiful and mesmerising city of Florence.

 2012

-starting working with the Kings Trust previously known as the Princes Trust.
+Kiki McDonough started working with the King’s Trust previously known as the Prince’s Trust.

 2015

-Kiki McDonough also launched the mouthwatering Candy Collection this year.
+Kiki McDonough also launched the mouthwatering Candy Collection this year which features eye-catching designs in Kiki's favourite delectable hues.

 2016